isra-33/BlueTask-Front/README.md

 ### 2. Install Dependencies:  npm install
 ### 3. Start the Development Server: ng serve
 ## Project Structure

-Project Structure
+- **src/app**
-src/app
+  - **components**: Contains Angular components like `HomeComponent`, `TaskComponent`, `DashboardComponent`, etc.
-components: Contains Angular components like HomeComponent, TaskComponent, DashboardComponent, etc.
+  - **services**: Service classes responsible for API communication, such as `AuthService`, `TaskService`, etc.
-services: Service classes responsible for API communication, such as AuthService, TaskService, etc.
+  - **guards**: Contains guards to manage route access based on user roles (e.g., `AuthGuard`).
-guards: Contains guards to manage route access based on user roles (e.g., AuthGuard).
+  - **models**: Contains TypeScript interfaces for data structures, such as `Task`, `User`, etc.
-models: Contains TypeScript interfaces for data structures, such as Task, User, etc.
+  - **assets**: Static files like images, logos, and styles.
-assets: Static files like images, logos, and styles. src/environments
+- **src/environments**
-Environment configuration files (environment.ts and environment.prod.ts) for development and production setups.
+  - Environment configuration files (`environment.ts` and `environment.prod.ts`) for development and production setups.

 ## How to Use

 ### Login:

-Use the login form to authenticate with the backend using valid credentials.
+- Use the login form to authenticate with the backend using valid credentials.
-Roles (e.g., Admin, User) determine the available functionality.
+- Roles (e.g., Admin, User) determine the available functionality.

-Dashboard:
+### Dashboard:

-View the dashboard with statistics such as total tasks, completed tasks, and pending tasks displayed in dynamic charts.
+- View the dashboard with statistics such as total tasks, completed tasks, and pending tasks displayed in dynamic charts.

 ### Task Management:

-Add, edit, and delete tasks.
+- Add, edit, and delete tasks.
-Confirm actions using confirmation dialogs powered by PrimeNG.
+- Confirm actions using confirmation dialogs powered by PrimeNG.

-Settings:
+### Settings:

-Update user preferences and manage settings for your account.
+- Update user preferences and manage settings for your account.

 ### Logout:

-Click the logout button in the top-right corner to log out securely.
+- Click the logout button in the top-right corner to log out securely.
 A confirmation dialog will prompt before logout.

 ## Testing

 The application is tested in the following environments:
-### Browsers: Chrome, Brave and Edge.
+- **Browsers**: Chrome, Brave, and Edge.

 ## Future Enhancements
-Implement persistent storage with a backend database (currently using H2 in-memory database for backend).
+- Implement persistent storage with a backend database (currently using H2 in-memory database for the backend).
-Add real-time updates (e.g., using WebSockets).
+- Add real-time updates (e.g., using WebSockets).
-Implement unit tests and end-to-end testing for frontend components.
+- Implement unit tests and end-to-end testing for frontend components.